Our Founder

 Q. What have you found most enjoyable about running the DRH?

-A. It’s kind of exciting getting referrals from different facilities that have heard about the house.
+A. It is kind of exciting getting referrals from different facilities that have heard about the house.
 It’s amazing, some of the referrals have come from people I’ve never met.

 I’ve met some great women, which in turn has opened my world to a great network of people in recovery.
 I also feel good when I can introduce the women in my house to women who I know will guide them in the right direction.